Resolvent approach to diffusions with discontinuous scale: Introduction

 Quasidiffusion is a strong Markov process that shares many similarities with diffusion process on a line.
 It arises from a spectral theory initialized by Kac and Krein, known as Krein correspondence, in \cite{KK74}.
 Its applications and generalizations in Markov processes and stochastic analysis have been discussed by several authors, such as Kasahara, Kotani, Watanabe, K\"uchler, Sch\"utze, among others.
 These discussions can be found in, e.g., \cite{W74, K75, S79, KW82, BK87}.
 In the aforementioned research, the analytic characterization of quasidiffusion and related processes are mostly done within the framework of Feller processes, whose analytic foundation is the theory of strongly continuous semigroups on Banach spaces consisting of continuous functions.
 Thanks to the symmetry of quasidiffusion, the first author of the current paper has recently utilized Dirichlet form theory to consider an alternative analytic characterization of these processes in several articles including \cite{L23, L23b}.
 The Dirichlet form is a closed quadratic form on an $L^2$-space that satisfies the Markov property, and its relevant theory can be found in, e.g., the monographs \cite{CF12, FOT11}.

 The main objective of this article is to make the representation for the resolvents of quasidiffusion and its extensions simultaneously within the frameworks of both Feller and $L^2$.
 Roughly speaking, the resolvent is the Laplace transform of the transition function of a Markov process.
 The study of the resolvents of Markov processes is an important and classical problem.
 In fact, It\^o and McKean extensively investigated the resolvent theory of diffusion processes in their seminal work \cite{IM74}.
 Similar studies can also be found in \cite{M68}.
 However, it was not until 2014 that Fukushima \cite{F14}, with the help of Dirichlet form theory, clarified the resolvents of diffusion processes satisfying general boundary conditions under the assumption of symmetry in both Feller and $L^2$-frameworks.
 There have also been profound studies on the resolvents of quasidiffusions, such as \cite{K75, KW82, K80}.
 Krein's correspondence is actually their resolvent theory in the $L^2$-framework.
+Ogura \cite{O89} focused on the similar topic for the case of Dirichlet boundaries, where the corresponding process solely exhibits absorbing behavior at the boundaries.
 The second named author of this paper also attempted to characterize the resolvents of a class of generalizations for quasidiffusion in her recent work \cite{LM20}.
 This paper will build upon that foundation to complete this research.

 A quasidiffusion typically arises in terms of a pair $(\bs,\fm)$, where $\bs(x)=x$ and $\fm$ is a positive Radon measure on $\bR$ known as the \emph{speed measure}.
 (Assume without loss of generality that $\fm(\{0\})=0$.)
 It is a Feller process corresponding to the infinitesimal operator $\sL=\frac{1}{2}D_\fm D_\bs$.
 Here, given a function $f$ on $\bR$, $g=D_\fm D_\bs f$ means that $g\in L^1_\text{loc}(\bR, \fm)$ and there exist two numbers $a,b\in \bR$ such that